 A copy of the final audit of the collaborative, including an accounting of assets and liabilities of the collaborative and the disposition of same.

+The collaborative shall comply with the closing procedures established by the Department in guidelines.

 50.12 General Provisions